knpuniversity/rest/knpu/plan.md

 - authentication
 - versioning?
 - the API "homepage"
-- creating an image link for the avatar of a character (showing that links can be to non/HAL-format resources)
+- creating an image link for the avatar of a programmer (showing that links can be to non/HAL-format resources)
 - touch on more HTTP status codes as they should be talked about